Code-Institute-Submissions/Applivet.it/README.md

 # Applivet.it

+Stream One Project: User-Centric Frontend Development - Code Institute

-Commercial website for a construction company
+This commercial website is made for a construction company based in Milan.